Marknoodle/Learning/SquidScript/SytaxSpec.md

 ## Loops

 Squidscript will support both While loops and for loops.
 We are discarding the c-style for loop in favor of the "`for in`" structure found in Rust and Python.
 The idea of iterating through a list of items makes more sense in this context instead of relying on an interator integer you use for indexes.
-(You can of course still use for in ona arange of numbers to achieve the same effect.)
+(You can of course still use "for in" on a range of numbers to achieve the same effect.)

 ```
 for <variable iterable> in <range, list, or array of elements>